 The reasons some houseplants perform better as root bound houseplants are varied.

 In some cases, like with a Boston fern or African violets, a houseplant does not transplant well and transplanting the root bound plant will be more likely to kill it then help it.

 In other cases, like with the peace lily or Christmas cactus, the root bound houseplants will not produce blooms unless they are under some kind of stress.
-So repotting a root bound plant like this means that while the plant will grow plenty of leaves, it will never produce the flowers that the plant is valued for.
+So, repotting a root bound plant like this means that although the plant will grow plenty of leaves, it will never produce the flowers that the plant is valued for.